lMelkorl/lMelkorl/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api?username=lMelkorl&show_icons=true&bg_color=282C35&icon_color=1CFF8E&text_color=9E9E9E&hide_border=true)

 # 💫 About Me:
-Hello, I am a Junior Full Stack Developer, I have been involved in software development for about 5 years and have gained experience in various areas.
+Hello, I am a Full Stack Developer, I have been involved in software development for about 5 years and have gained experience in various areas.
 My first year was spent learning algorithms and basic web development.
 Over the next 2 years, I worked on Unity game development, robotics programming, and basic artificial intelligence.
 In the following 2 years, I focused on cybersecurity and built upon my foundational knowledge of web development.
 Throughout this period, I made an effort to improve my English skills as much as possible.
 Currently, I am actively developing myself in line with the goal of becoming a Full Stack Developer.

 # 💻 Tech Stack: